NelsonScott/Redly/README.md

 [Details][phase-one]

 ### Phase 2: Feeds, JSON API and Backbone Views (~2 days)
-Allow users to create feeds with a URL, store these URLs in the database.
+Allow users to add feeds from a list, store these selections in the database.
 Create feed API for retrieving feed data with corresponding entries.
 Create Backbone views to display information about a feed on the homepage.
 Ensure feeds index returns feeds only for the current user and that URL's are valid.

 [Details][phase-two]

 ### Phase 3: Add sidebar view, Easier Feed Creation (~1 days)
 By this point users should be able to properly add and see feeds on their page.
-Have sidebar to slide open to show a list of the user's current feeds to select from.
-Also change Feed creation to be done from the sidebar instead of with the current separate form.
-Use CSS to well-position index items and have sliding animation on sidebar close/open.
+Enable sidebar to slide in and out to show a list of the user's current feeds.
+Change feed creation to be done from the sidebar instead of main page.
+Add CSS to position index items and sliding animation on sidebar close/open.

 [Details][phase-three]

 ### Phase 4: Entries, Ratings, & Taggings(~2 days)
 Create Model and Controller for entries.
 Add ability to see a feed's entries.
-Allow user to rate entries from 1 to 5 stars using jquery raty and rails controllers.
-Create tags for feeds in order to better organize them.
+Enable a user to rate entries from 1 to 5 stars using jquery raty, store ratings in DB.
 Use nokogiri to parse sources for images.
-Use cloudinary for fastest image retrieval.
+Use cloudinary for fast image retrieval.

 [Details][phase-four]

 ### Phase 5: Search Bar/Feed Selection (~2 days)
-Implement a search bar that displays a realtime preview of feeds to select from.
-Allow a user to click on a result to add it to their list of feeds.
+Implement a search bar that displays a realtime list of feeds.
+Allow a user to just click on a result to add it to their list of feeds.

 [Details][phase-five]

 ### Bonus Features
-- [x] Add Tour of the App
+- [x] Add Tour of the App using Shepherd

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md